Frequently Asked Questions

 - What are your protocols for getting paid?

 The usual.
-30 days net, though sometimes — depending on the complexity of the project — we require a 33% deposit.
+30 days net.
+50% paid in advance.
 NOTE: Whenever bills are outstanding for more than 30 days we call our good friend, Vinny, to contact your accounts receivable department.

 - What do you guys think of 14th Century Zen Master Huang Po's doctrine of "no nothingness"?